dissyulina/slapsticker-react/README.md

 ### And these are the additional features I added to the app:

-- Improve the UI and UX
+- UI and UX improvement
 - User can choose a sticker (from multiple stickers)
 - User can download the captured image / photo
-- User can share the app to the social media
+- User can share the app to social media
+- App deployment so that user can access the URL directly

 <br/>